auth0/auth0.js/README.md

 });
 ```

-If the `scope` option used with the `login` method did not contain `openid profile`, then the profile will only contains the `user_id`.
+If the `scope` option used with the `login` method did not contain `openid profile`, then the profile will only contain `user_id`.
 In that case just parse the hash to obtain the user ID:

 ```js
 $(function () {